pavedroad-io/roadctl/README.md

 Each template comes with a default definitions file you can use as a beginning point.

-Use the describe command to create your definitions file
+Use the describe command to create your definitions file:

 `$ roadctl describe templates datamgr > myNewService.yaml`

-Then edit it using vi

-`$ vi myNewService.yaml`

-Example
+Example Output:

 ```
   tables: